scipopt/gcg/doc/resources/devs/howtoadd/own-detector.md

 # Interface Methods {#DEC_INTERFACE}

-At the bottom of "dec_mydetector.c", you can find the interface method SCIPincludeDetectionMyDetector(), which also appears in "dec_mydetector.h".
+At the bottom of "dec_xyz.c", you can find the interface method SCIPincludeDetectorXyz(), which also appears in "dec_xyz.h".
 \n
 This method has to be adjusted only slightly.
 It is responsible for notifying GCG (and especially cons_decomp.c) of the presence of the detector by calling the method DECincludeDetector().
-SCIPincludeDetectionMyDetector() is called by the user, if he wants to include the detector, i.e., if he wants to use the detector in his application.
+SCIPincludeDetectorXyz() is called by the user to include the detector, i.e., to use the detector in the application.

 If you are using detector data, you have to allocate the memory for the data at this point.
 You can do this by calling